 |2017 marks the 16th year Irving Art Association has held a special competition on animal art.

 Entry is open to all legal residents of the U.S. in the contiguous 48 states, 18 and older.

 For questions about the exhibit, contact the Show Chair Linda Wood Shotwell at firstname.lastname@example.org.

 Any animal species will be considered as acceptable subject matter for works, both wildlife and domestic, including pets.

 Artwork must be done from personal photographs or observation.
 Concept, design and execution should be solely that of the artist.
 Work from another’s copyrighted or published materials is not permitted.

 Submitted works must have been completed within the last 2 years, and not accepted into a previous IAA Animal Art Exhibit.
 Limit of three entries.

-For complete entry rule see the
+For complete entry rules see the 2017 IAA Animal Prospectus

 To receive notices about upcoming calls for entries, subscribe to

 IAA email updates: